home-assistant/developers.home-assistant/docs/integration_listen_events.md

 ## Listening to the event bus directly

 There are two functions available to create listeners.
-There are two functions available to create listeners.
 Both functions return a callable that cancels the listener.

 `async_listen_once` - Will listen once for the event and never fire again `async_listen` - Will listen until canceled